Cosmic Peril Fantasy: Magic

 - Make people instantly disappear never to be found again

-- To use magic, a player must invest in the "Caster I" and/or "Caster II" talents to alllow arcane skill investment.
-Note that these talents each grant 1 free level 1 arcane skill.
+- To use magic, a player must invest in the "Caster I" talent at character creation.
+This talent, and its upgrade "Caster II", each grant 1 free level 1 arcane skill.

 - Level-1 of an arcane skill offers only a minor core power.
 Higher levels offer more spells and enhanced core powers.

 - To cast magic, a player must make a arcane skill roll.
-This is generally 2d6 + skill level + stat modifier.
+This is generally 2d6 + skill level + your Spirit statistic.
 Players may succeed, critically succeed, fail, or critically fail, with magical consequences for each.

 - Higher level spells are more difficult to cast, even for masters of the skill, and have more severe consquences for failure.

 - Casting magic requires a visible sign, established as part of casting style.
 This could be pointing or hand gestures, brandishing of an arcane focus, glowing eyes, or some other obvious sign.
 By default, it is an obvious 1-handed gesture, arm out and palm extended towards the target area.

 - Some ongoing spells require maintenance of concentration, a resource of which the typical caster has 1.
 If subjected to any distraction during concentration such as combat or turbulence, there is a risk of losing concentration and a Meditation check must be rolled.
 By default, the caster must be conscious to maintain concentration.